- Home

 KS3

-Then students will be asked to critique artists and designers from Pop Art.
-There will be opportunities to explore and experiment with creating art that communicates a message through creating meaningful ideas and using art media to develop outcomes towards one of our art pathways.
+Year 9 will critique artists and designers from the Pop Art movement.
+There will be opportunities to explore and experiment with creating art that communicates a message or era of time, through creating meaningful ideas and using art media, such as printing and clay, to develop outcomes towards our art pathways.

 KS4